martinjackson/simple-widgets/docs/SpreadSheet.md

 -    The data is the spread sheet data that needs to be saved.
 It will only have the field names that are to be saved in the sheet array (see above).

 3.  ***data*** = contains the spread sheet data.
-This is only required if a button for a modal is being used or if you want to pre load data.
-If used and no pre loaded data is needed, data should be set to an empty array.
+This is only required if a button for a modal is being used.
+If used, data should be set to an empty array.

 The rest of the props are optional: